-When an event occurs after the Balance Sheet date which provides evidence of conditions that existed at the Balance Sheet date an adjusting event occurs and the amounts recognised in the Statement of Accounts will be adjusted to take into account any values that reflect the
+When an event occurs after the Balance Sheet date which provides evidence of conditions that existed at the Balance Sheet date an adjusting event occurs and the amounts recognised in the Statement of Accounts will be adjusted to take into account any values that reflect the adjusting event.
+Where an event occurs after the Balance Sheet date that is indicative of conditions that arose after the Balance Sheet date, the amounts recognised in the Statement of Accounts are not adjusted but disclosed as a separate note to the accounts.
+Events after the Balance Sheet date are reflected up to the date when the Statement of Accounts is authorised for issue and published.

-The Draft Statement of Accounts was authorised for issue by the Chief Finance Officer on 27 July 2021.
+The Draft Statement of Accounts was authorised for issue by the Chief Finance Officer on 29 July 2022.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provide information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provide information about conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
 There are no material non-adjusted events to report.